OpenDataPlatform/simpleapp/docs/spark-odp-image.md

 - Support run as non root.
 - multiplatform support

-## The 'wrapper' mode
+## The `confBuilder.sh` script

-When submitting a Spark application, a bnch of options must be provided, typically using the `--conf` parameter.
+When submitting a Spark application, a bunch of options must be provided, typically using the `--conf` parameter.
 A typical submit operation may look like this:

 ```
  .../bin/spark-submit --master k8s://https://192.168.56.14:6443 --deploy-mode cluster